 Market Values

-Values are driven by the same factors as the 996 GT2: Mezger engine, manual transmission, rear-wheel drive, limited production.
-The GT2 RS adds the 500-unit production limit and its status as one of the most extreme road-legal 911s ever built.
+Values for each model are driven by the same factors as the 996 GT2: Mezger engine, manual transmission, rear-wheel drive, limited production.
+The GT2 RS model adds the 500-unit production limit and its status as the most extreme road-legal 911 of its generation.

 Frequently Asked Questions

-How much horsepower does the 997 GT2 have?
+How much horsepower does the Porsche 911 GT2 have?

-No, the 997 GT2 only comes with a six-speed manual transmission.
+No, the Porsche 911 GT2 only comes with a six-speed manual transmission.
 There is no PDK or automatic option.

-What is the top speed of the 997 GT2?
+What is the top speed of the Porsche 911 GT2?

 Final Thoughts

-The 997 GT2 sits in the middle of the GT2 lineage.
+The 911 GT2 sits in the middle of the GT2 lineage.
 It is more refined than the previous generation but still analog enough to feel dangerous.
-The optional traction control and PCCB brakes give it a safety margin that the 996 GT2 never had, but you can switch everything off and get the same raw experience.
+The optional stability control and PCCB brakes give it a safety margin that the 996 GT2 never had, but you can switch the stability control off and get the same raw experience.
+The stability control system is the key difference between this generation and the 996 GT2, which had no stability control at all.

 The GT2 RS is another level entirely.
 620 hp, under 3,000 lbs, manual only, rear-wheel drive.
-It is one of those cars that makes you question whether Porsche's engineers were being brave or reckless.
+It is a model that makes you question whether Porsche's engineers were being brave or reckless.
 The answer is both.

 Images by: Alexandre Prévot, Artaxerxes, and others, licensed under CC BY-SA 2.0 and CC BY-SA 4.0, via Wikimedia Commons